 Irritant contact dermatitis is provoked by contact with water, detergents and other chemicals and subsequently occurs most commonly on the hands, The histology of irritant contact dermatitis is typically mild spongiosis, epidermal cell necrosis, and neutrophilic infiltration of the epidermis.
-Figure 5 shows a early lesion with infiltration of the epidermis by neutrophils.
-Figure 6 shows a more acute and severe example with full thickness necrosis.
+Figure 5 shows an early lesion with infiltration of the epidermis by neutrophils.
+Figure 6 shows a more acute and severe example with full-thickness necrosis.

-Allergic contact dermatitis occurs when there is sensitisation to a usually tolerated environmental contact such as nickel, perfume, hair dye or preservatives.
-A pattern of subacute chronic dermatitis or acute dermatitis may be seen.
+Allergic contact dermatitis occurs when there is sensitisation to a usually tolerated environmental contact such as nickel, fragrance, hair dye or preservatives.
+A pattern of subacute, chronic dermatitis or acute dermatitis may be seen.
 The dermal inflammatory infiltrate predominately contains lymphocytes and other mononuclear cells (figure 7).
 Allergic contact dermatitis occasionally provokes atypical T-cell infiltrates which may simulate mycosis fungoides.

-Nummular or discoid dermatitis is a particularly chronic eczema characterised clinically by papules or papulovesicles which coalesce into coin-shaped patches.
+Discoid eczema or nummular dermatitis is a particularly chronic eczema characterised clinically by papules or papulovesicles which coalesce into coin-shaped patches.
 Histological changes vary with chronicity.
 Early lesions show moderate spongiosis with mild acanthosis and exocytosis of inflammatory cells.
 With time, the degree of acanthosis increases.
-Additional features include scale-crust formation above the thickened epidermis and dermal perivascular inflammatory infiltrate.
+Additional features include scale-crust formation above the thickened epidermis, and dermal perivascular inflammatory infiltrate.
 It is usually prudent to perform special stains to exclude a fungal infection (tinea corporis).

 Asteototic eczema develops as the result of very dry skin.
 It is most common in the elderly and on the lower limbs.
 Histologically, the most common finding is a mild subacute spongiotic dermatitis.
 The stratum corneum is compact and slightly irregular (figure 9).

-Id reaction or autoeczematisation describes the occurrence of a generalised eczema in response to a localised dermatosis or infection at a distant site.
+Id reaction or autoeczematisation describes the occurrence of generalised eczema in response to a localised dermatosis or infection at a distant site.
 Clinically the Id reaction is polymorphous including pompholyx-like reactions affecting hands and feet or more generalised papular eruptions.
-Histology of the Id reaction often mimics that of the initial localised dermatosis or shows a spongiotic reaction pattern with varied intensity.
+Histology of the id reaction often mimics that of the initially localised dermatosis or shows a spongiotic reaction pattern with varied intensity.
 Mild dermal oedema and lymphocytic infiltration are reported.

-Prurigo nodularis is an intensley itchty skin condition of unknown aetiology, characterised by itchy firm lumps.
-Histologically, there is increased acanthosis compared with lichen simplex chronicus, orthohyperkeratosis and hypergranulosis Areas of acanthosis and dilation of follicles form a discrete mass which may be appreciated histologically (figure 11).
+Nodular prurigo is an intensely itchy skin condition of unknown aetiology, characterised by itchy firm lumps.
+Histologically, there is increased acanthosis compared with lichen simplex, orthohyperkeratosis and hypergranulosis Areas of acanthosis and dilation of follicles form a discrete mass which may be appreciated histologically (figure 11).
 Mild spongiosis and parakeratosis are occasional features.
-Lesions are often eroded secondary to excoriation and there may be marked secondary changes to mimic a squamous carcinoma.
+Lesions are often eroded secondary to excoriation, and there may be marked secondary changes to mimic a squamous carcinoma.
 Dermal changes include vascular hyperplasia, perivascular inflammatory infiltrate (consisting predominantly of lymphocytes, histiocytes and plasma cells) and fibrosis of the papillary dermis (figure 12).

 Acral skin can be easily identified histologically due to the thickness of the stratum corneum and absence of follicular structures.
-The acute form is characterized by intraepidermal spongiotic vesicles or bullae.
+The acute form of vesicular hand dermatitis is characterised by intraepidermal spongiotic vesicles or bullae.
 The epidermal thickness is normal (figure 13).
-In chronic cases, there is a predominance of parakeratosis and acanthosis with minimal or no spongiosis and a dermal lymphocytic infiltrate.
+In chronic hand dermatitis, there is a predominance of parakeratosis and acanthosis with minimal or no spongiosis and a dermal lymphocytic infiltrate.

-In many instances, however, the pathologist can only make a diagnosis of the general category “spongiotic dermatitis, not otherwise specified.”
-However, it is important the pathologist avoids diagnosing an eruption as spongiotic or eczema when the pathologic changes actually represent a spongiotic simulant of eczema.
-For example, if the lesions are non-pruritic the pathologist should consider other diagnoses.
+In many instances, the pathologist can only make a diagnosis of the general category 'spongiotic dermatitis, not otherwise specified'.
+The pathologist should avoid diagnosing an eruption as spongiotic or eczema when the pathologic changes actually represent a spongiotic simulant of eczema.
+For example, if the lesions are non-pruritic, the pathologist should consider other diagnoses.
 If capillaritis is present, it may suggest a pigmented purpura, in which case an iron stain should be ordered.
 A special stain for fungal forms (PAS or Grocott) should be ordered in most cases to exclude a dermatophyte infection.
 Acrally located eruptions in younger individuals should raise the possibility of Gianotti Crosti syndrome.
 If the clinical lesions are disseminated, itchy papulovesicles, the biopsy should be step-sectioned to search for such diagnoses as Grover disease (which will display acantholysis) or papular urticaria (which will contain numerous interstitial eosinophils).

 More often than not, histopathologic examination does not allow for a more explicit designation of the aetiology or pathogenesis.
-Nevertheless, it is incumbent on the pathologist to attempt to be as specific as possible, and on the referring physician to provide pertinent clinical information.
+It is incumbent on the pathologist to attempt to be as specific as possible, and on the referring physician to provide pertinent clinical information.